 Career Opportunities for Data Scientists in Georgia With Advanced Degrees

-In 2014, both CNBC.com and Site Selection Magazine ranked Georgia as the best U.S. state for doing business, meaning qualified data scientists have ample opportunities to establish high-paying careers in the state.
+In 2019, CNBC.com ranked Georgia as the 6th best U.S. state for doing business, meaning qualified data scientists have ample opportunities to establish high-paying careers in the state.
 Just some of Georgia’s top business sectors that rely on the talents of data experts:

-- Global transportation and infrastructure – Hartsfield–Jackson Atlanta International Airport, the world’s most active airport in terms of passengers since 1998, relies on data scientists to tackle data in an effort to provide solutions to issues related to everything from customer luggage, marketing success rates, and more.
+- Global transportation and infrastructure – Hartsfield–Jackson Atlanta International Airport, the world’s most active airport in terms of passengers since 1998, relies on data scientists to provide solutions to issues related to everything from customer luggage, marketing success rates, and more.

-- Food and Restaurants – Atlanta-based franchises Chick-Fil-A and Arby’s utilize the talents of data scientists in areas like geographic expansion.
+- Food and Restaurants – Atlanta-based franchises Chick-Fil-A and Arby’s use the talents of data scientists in areas like geographic expansion.

-The following were taken from a survey of job vacancy announcements for data scientists in Georgia completed in February 2016 (examples are shown for illustrative purposes only and are not meant to represent job offers or provide any assurance of employment):
+The following were taken from a survey of job vacancy announcements for data scientists in Georgia:

 Data Scientist at CHASE Professionals in Atlanta – The position consists of creating effective behavioral and predictive models, working with high volume data sets, recommending new algorithms and tools to support the Data Analytics function, and more.

-Data Scientist at Infosys in Atlanta – Within the Practice Lead role, the data scientist would implement and execute strategies to create business solutions at a sub-practice level in areas such as Accounts Receivable, Quote to Cash, and Data analytics.
+Data Scientist at Infosys in Atlanta – Within the Practice Lead role, the data scientist would implement and execute strategies to create business solutions at a sub-practice level in areas like Accounts Receivable, Quote to Cash, and Data analytics.